 String accessKeySecret = System.getenv("ALIBABA_CLOUD_ACCESS_KEY_SECRET");

-// String stsToken= "yourSecurityToken";
+// String stsToken = "yourSecurityToken";

 String kmsEndpoint = "kms.cn-hangzhou.aliyuncs.com";

-String dbUrl = String.format("jdbc:mysql:encdb://%s:%s/%s?ALIBABA_CLOUD_ACCESS_KEY_ID=%s&ALIBABA_CLOUD_ACCESS_KEY_SECRET=%s&ALIBABA_CLOUD_KMS_ENDPOINT=%s", hostname, port, dbname, accessKeyId,accessKeySecret,kmsEndpoint);
+String dbUrl = String.format("jdbc:mysql:encdb://%s:%s/%s?ALIBABA_CLOUD_ACCESS_KEY_ID=%s&ALIBABA_CLOUD_ACCESS_KEY_SECRET=%s&ALIBABA_CLOUD_KMS_ENDPOINT=%s", hostname, port, dbname, accessKeyId, accessKeySecret, kmsEndpoint);

-// Use an STS token.
+// With STS token.

-// String dbUrl = String.format("jdbc:mysql:encdb://%s:%s/%s?ALIBABA_CLOUD_ACCESS_KEY_ID=%s&ALIBABA_CLOUD_ACCESS_KEY_SECRET=%s&ALIBABA_CLOUD_KMS_ENDPOINT=%s&ALIBABA_CLOUD_STS_TOKEN=%s", hostname, port, dbname, accessKeyId,accessKeySecret,kmsEndpoint,stsToken);
+// String dbUrl = String.format("jdbc:mysql:encdb://%s:%s/%s?ALIBABA_CLOUD_ACCESS_KEY_ID=%s&ALIBABA_CLOUD_ACCESS_KEY_SECRET=%s&ALIBABA_CLOUD_KMS_ENDPOINT=%s&ALIBABA_CLOUD_STS_TOKEN=%s", hostname, port, dbname, accessKeyId, accessKeySecret, kmsEndpoint, stsToken);

-// The following loads the EncJDBC driver for an RDS for MySQL database.
+// Load the EncJDBC driver for MySQL.

 Class.forName("com.aliyun.encdb.mysql.jdbc.EncDriver");